lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 	type CPSElementOrPositive = Option[Element]
 	type CPSTupleElement = (CPSElementOrPositive, Boolean)

-`CPSTupleElement` is the most basic type used in the freetle transformations.
+`CPSTupleElement` is the most basic type appearing in the freetle transformations.

 The second position Boolean indicates whether the element is marked as a result or a tail. (`true` = result, `false` = tail)